rancher/docs/content/rancher/v2.x/en/installation/air-gap/populate-private-registry/_index.md

 1. **For HA Installs using Rancher Generated Self-Signed Certificate:** In a HA install, if you elect to use the Rancher default self-signed TLS certificates, you must add the [`cert-manager`](https://hub.helm.sh/charts/jetstack/cert-manager) image to `rancher-images.txt` as well.
 You skip this step if you are using you using your own certificates.

-    1. Fetch the latest `cert-manager` Helm chart and parse the template for image details.
+    1. Fetch the latest `cert-manager` Helm chart and parse the template for image details:

         > **Note:** Recent changes to cert-manager require an upgrade.
 If you are upgrading Rancher and using a version of cert-manager older than v0.9.1, please see our [upgrade documentation]({{< baseurl >}}/rancher/v2.x/en/installation/options/upgrading-cert-manager/).